miniminiwhite/RunningRex/README.md

 # RunningRex

-Base on a game framework by [James Cho](http://jamescho7.com/), I develop a game on Android which is actually original from Google's browser, Chome.
+Base on a game framework by [James Cho](http://jamescho7.com/), I develop a game on Android which actually originates from Google's browser, Chome.

 Tips on operation:</br>
 During playing the game:</br>